cashsun/hanabi/README.md

 # hanabi-cli

 > A command line interface to chat with any AI models, with MCP support.
+Use is as copilot alternative or any other use case.

 ![Chat demo](screenshots/screenshot1.png)